-When we undergo a surgical procedure, we expect the surgeons, nurses, anesthesiologists and post-surgical care teams, as well as the medical facility where the procedure is performed to render care in compliance with the "standards of care" as required within the medical profession.
-We also expect our healthcare providers to be adequately trained and prepared to treat patients accordingly.
-Unfortunately, despite our justified expectations, preventable errors do occur quite frequently.
-Those errors may result in significant injuries to a patient, or death, and may be the basis for a medical malpractice lawsuit.
+When you undergo a surgical procedure, you expect the surgeons, nurses, anesthesiologists, and post-surgical care teams, as well as the medical facility where the procedure is performed, to comply with the "standards of care" required within the medical profession.
+We also expect our healthcare providers to be adequately trained and prepared.
+Unfortunately, despite expectations, preventable errors do occur quite frequently.
+Those errors may result in significant injuries or death, and may be the basis for a medical malpractice lawsuit.

 If you need to consult a New Jersey personal injury attorney, you need to contact Blume Forte Fried Zerres & Molinari.
 The initial consultation is always free.